Abandoned & Little-Known Airfields:

 and the airport moved to the east side of town where it remains as Nevada County Airport.

-Grass Valley Airport was no longer depicted on the 1957 Sacramento Sectional Chart (courtesy of Chris Kennedy).
+Grass Valley Airport was no longer depicted on the 1957 Sacramento Sectional Chart (courtesy of Chris Kennedy).''

 In 1972, a historic plaque was dedicated at the site of the former "Gilmore Flying Field".

-the Lyman Gilmore Middle School had been built on the site of the former Grass Valley Airport,
+As seen in the 1998 USGS aerial photo, the Lyman Gilmore Middle School had been built on the site of the former Grass Valley Airport,

 and not a trace of the former airport still remained.